Creating a culture of celebration at work doesn't just mean streamers, cone hats and party poppers. Well, not necessarily...

 The best employers ensure celebrations are a constant and everyday feature of the workplace.
-Whether that’s an email shout out for a great presentation, or company-wide cake for new business wins.
-And there’s a good reason – celebration makes for happier employees.
+Whether that's an email shout out for a great piece of work, or company-wide knees up for new business wins.
+And there’s a good reason - celebration makes for happier employees.

 The evidence speaks for itself.
 Embedding celebration in your workplace is a sure way to foster a culture of togetherness, productivity and happiness.

-In this blog we’ll look at 8 opportunities to celebrate including:
+In this blog we’ll look at 8 opportunities to celebrate in your workplaces.

 Landing a new job is a big deal.
 Your new recruit will undoubtedly be raising a glass to their success and it's important the company does too.
 Why wait until their first day to celebrate?
 Sending them a little something in the post ahead of their start date is a great way to show that you’re thrilled to have them on board.
 Something as small as letterbox brownies is a nice gesture that will come as a sweet surprise.